ssotoen/gridlock/docs/gridlock-manual.typ

 #lock[$ x = (-b ± sqrt(b^2 - 4 a c))/(2a) $]

-#h(13pt)After this fourth paragraph, we start a new paragraph sequence.
+After this fourth paragraph, we start a new paragraph sequence.
 Hello, here is some text without a meaning.
 This text should show what a printed text will look like at this place.
 If you read this text, you will get no information.